article

 Personas and Journey Mapping

-Everyone has different priorities.
-A logistics manager cares about KPIs, fleet performance and delivery efficiency, while a warehouse worker might be more focused on inventory levels and order statuses.
+Every role has different priorities.
+Fleet managers care about KPIs and delivery efficiency, while warehouse staff focus on inventory and order statuses.

 Once you understand your users’ needs through research, it becomes clear that one-size-fits-all dashboards just don’t cut it.